jpablobr/spree_product_enquiry/README.md

 SpreeProductEnquiry
 ==================

-Basically the easiest way to implement a product enquiry form.
+Basically the easiest way to implement an enquiry by specific product on Spree.

 Installation
 ============